MarcoWorms/learn.js/README.md

 addNumbers("a", "b") // "ab"
 ```

 OMG we just went full illegal and used `addNumbers` to actually add strings!
 JS is a really permissive language and with great power comes great responsibility.
-Functions by default do not care about what types you send when you use them, since in js the + operator can also be used by strings our function will work, but it's our responsibility to build the tools that we want if we want to prevent unwanted scenarios (or if you want strong type safety in JS you can use something like rescript, elm, or typescript)
+Functions by default do not care about what types you send when you use them, since in js the + operator can also be used by strings our function will work, but it's our responsibility to build the tools that we want if we want to prevent unwanted scenarios (or if you want strong type safety in JS you can use something like rescript, elm, or typescript).

 We can write functions in a shorter way thanks to the new versions of javascript: